apache/flink-statefun/docs/content/docs/concepts/application-building-blocks.md

 ### Fault Tolerance

-For both state and messaging, Stateful Functions is able to provide the exactly-once guarantees users expect from a modern data processessing framework.
+For both state and messaging, Stateful Functions is able to provide the exactly-once guarantees users expect from a modern data processing framework.

 {{< img width="80%" src="/fig/concepts/statefun-app-fault-tolerance.svg" >}}